Björn Ferry: Personal life

-Ferry is married to arm wrestler Heidi Andersson, who has won multiple world championships in arm wrestling.
+Ferry is married to an arm wrestler Heidi Andersson, who has won multiple world championships in arm wrestling.
 In November 2017, he announced he'd given up flying because of the environment.

-In March and April 2018, SVT aired programme series Storuman Forever, depicting the Heidi Andersson and Björn Ferry couple's climate engagement.
+In March and April 2018, SVT aired the programme series Storuman Forever, depicting the Heidi Andersson and Björn Ferry couple's climate engagement.

 Flygskam, translating as ‘Flight Shame’, or ‘Flight Conscience’, a social pressure not to fly because of the rising greenhouse gas emissions of the airline industry, was originally championed by Björn Ferry but has since gained considerable momentum after Greta Thunberg’s refusal to fly on environmental grounds.
 Sweden has reported a 4% drop in domestic travel for 2019 and a 9% increase in rail use.
 The BBC claims that the movement could halve the growth of global air travel, but Airbus and Boeing claim that it will continue to grow at around 4% until 2035.